-Taking part in a recreational activity and doing physical exercise is beneficial for all, particularly for those

-Good practices such as groceries delivered by the supermarket, local store or a relative or friend / neighbour are to be kept and promoted.
-Refer to the guidance for Grocery Shopping which can be found on www.covid19health.gov.mt If you go to the shop /supermarket yourself, try to go at a time who suffer from chronic illnesses and who are at risk of complications from COVID-19 infection.
+Taking part in a recreational activity and doing physical exercise is beneficial for all, particularly for those who suffer from chronic illnesses and who are at risk of complications from COVID-19 infection.
 Going for a brisk walk or a jog depending on your general fitness level, is beneficial.
 It is important to select a place and a time which is not busy with other persons and you can adequately maintain a safe distance from others.